nylas/nylas-ruby/README.md

 ### Handling Errors
-The Nilas API uses conventional HTTP response codes to indicate success or failure of an API request.
+The Nylas API uses conventional HTTP response codes to indicate success or failure of an API request.
 The ruby gem raises these as native exceptions.

 Code | Error Type | Description
 --- | --- | ---
 400 | InvalidRequest | Your request has invalid parameters.
 403 | AccessDenied | You don't have authorization to access the requested resource or perform the requested action.
 You may need to re-authenticate the user.
 404 | ResourceNotFound | The requested resource doesn't exist.
-500 | APIError | There was an internal error with the Nilas server.
+500 | APIError | There was an internal error with the Nylas server.

 A few additional exceptions are raised by the `draft.send!` method if your draft couldn't be sent.